top of page

 Teaching Assistant

-Courses: Foundations of Biology I and II, Fish Ecology, and Herpetology | Carleton University | 2018-present
+Courses: Foundations of Biology I and II, Fish Ecology, and Herpetology | Carleton University | 2018-2023

 Course: Fish Biology | University of South Florida | Fall 2015